 When we consider the varying vehicles that utilise these internal roads, it begins to raise a few questions concerning the manner in which road rules are perceived.
 On a daily basis, it is not only the residents who are travelling on these roads; visitors, maintenance vehicles, golf carts and a variety of service delivery trucks all frequent these roads.
 So, surely this would mean that road rules should be abided by at all times and, moreover, that these road rules should be in accordance with national regulation?

 We would definitely want these rules to follow national regulation when we are reminded of the fact that one of the prime reasons for residing in these communities is to allow our children the freedom to safely play in the streets.
-This really makes us re-evaluate the level of road safety within these areas.
+This really makes us re-evaluate the safety challenges for property managers in gated communities with resident families.

 One of the greatest concerns is unlicensed drivers – who would not be allowed to drive on public roads – but are allowed to freely drive around within the gated complex.
 This poses a severe safety risk, especially in cases where a driver’s licence has been revoked due to misconduct.
 Similarly, vehicles that are only utilised within these gated areas are very seldomly checked for road-worthiness.